lanyavik/Xinyue-Chen/index.md

 ## About me

 Hi!
 I am Xinyue Chen, an incoming PhD student at [UC Berkeley](https://bair.berkeley.edu/), working with Prof. [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/).
 I was fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/) of NYU and Prof. [Xiaolong Wang](https://xiaolonw.github.io/) of UCSD during my undergraduate studies.

-My current research interest is Deep Reinforcement Learning (DRL) and its applications.
+My current research is in Deep Reinforcement Learning (DRL) and its applications.
 I am also broadly interested in topics like Computer Vision and Robotics.